System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-SE05x.md

 Operations on how to perform the key rotation can be found in the `tp_PlatformKeys` function in the demo source code.

 ### Mandatory SCP
+> [!CAUTION]
+> After running this demo, the use of SCP keys is mandatory

 > This demo is automatically built by the se05x layer.
 - `simw-top/demos/se05x/se05x_MandatePlatformSCP/`